eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

 *So, we have a trained model and are happy with its accuracy.
 How are we going to use it?*

-This is where your devops team pops in to try and make sense of the abhorrent mess you've made in your radically divergent feature branch.
-Over the course of some weeks they are going to interpret the undocumented manual steps that you use to superstitiously run the model and cobble it into a delivery pipeline.
+This is where your DevOps team pops in to try and make sense of the abhorrent mess you've made in your radically divergent feature branch.
+Over the course of some weeks, they are going to interpret the undocumented manual steps that you use to superstitiously run the model and cobble it into a delivery pipeline.
 You'll also need an architect and a team of developers to implement a service structure so that model clients, internal or external, can actually use it in a way decoupled from you and your ongoing research.

 Or ... you can have GCP do that for you.